-- The APE faculty advisor works with each student to help arrange an appropriate assignment that includes the selection of a qualified preceptor and APE site - The APE faculty advisor, in consultation with the preceptor, assists the student in developing an appropriate project with clearly defined objectives - The APE faculty advisor is responsible for deciding, along with the student, if an IRB or QIRB submission is appropriate. - Instances where IRB is appropriate include use of data from varied research methods including surveys, interviews, and observation; or use of private information, such as medical, family, or employment information that can be readily identified with individuals.
-If students have questions regarding whether an IRB is appropriate, go to the following Web site and click on the APE Process and Forms link: http://www.ttuhsc.edu/graduate-school-of-biomedical-sciences/public-health/default.aspx. - When an IRB application is necessary, the APE faculty advisor serves as the principal investigator and is responsible for assisting the student in developing a protocol and meeting IRB submission requirements.
+- The APE faculty advisor works with each student to help arrange an appropriate assignment that includes the selection of a qualified preceptor and APE site - The APE faculty advisor, in consultation with the preceptor, assists the student in developing an appropriate project with clearly defined objectives - The APE faculty advisor is responsible for deciding, along with the student, if an IRB or QIRB submission is appropriate. - o Instances where IRB is appropriate include use of data from varied research methods including surveys, interviews, and observation; or use of private information, such as medical, family, or employment information that can be readily identified with individuals.
+If students have questions regarding whether an IRB is appropriate, please consult with your APE faculty advisor to determine the appropriate steps. - When an IRB application is necessary, the APE faculty advisor serves as the principal investigator and is responsible for assisting the student in developing a protocol and meeting IRB submission requirements.